 Mortgages: charges, power of sale and enforcement. $360M syndicated loan dispute concerning ship finance and the meaning of “payment due date”.

-Guarantees: enforcement and defence of guarantee claims ($50M ship financing/guarantee, £5M export guarantee dispute, £2.7M interest guarantee dispute, and provision of expert banking evidence to a Ukrainian Court).
-Defences of illegality, frustration, undue influence, misrepresentation and consumer based defences.
+Guarantees: enforcement and defence of guarantee claims- $800M guarantee of offtake agreements, $50M ship financing/guarantee, £5M export guarantee dispute, £2.7M interest guarantee dispute, and provision of expert banking evidence to a Ukrainian Court.
+Very familiar with illegality, frustration, undue influence, misrepresentation and consumer-based defences.

 ISDA master agreements: termination payments and meaning of “due date”.